maskeshravani/hibernate-insert/README.md

 # hibernate-insert

-This project demonstrates the use of Hibernate ORM in Java to manage various entities such as Animal, Employe, Example, Stud, and Vehicle.
+This project demonstrates the use of Hibernate ORM in Java to manage various entities such as Animal, Employe, product, Stud, and Vehicle.
 Each entity is mapped to a database table using JPA annotations (@Entity, @Id), and Hibernate handles database operations like saving records.

 Key Features: